 Additional changes include:

-- A 60-day authorization extension on current and pending cases starting on March 20, 2020 – with the possibility of further extension as appropriate
+- An authorization extension through September 1, 2020 on current and pending cases starting on March 20, 2020 – with the possibility of further extension as appropriate

 - VSOs will approve qualifying applications without first obtaining DVS preapproval

 - VSOs will exercise liberal judgment when evaluating an application and have been instructed to draw reasonable conclusions in favor of the applicant